Philippines men's national basketball team: Gilas Pilipinas (2010–present)

 FIBA introduced a qualification process which does not involve the continental tournaments for the 2019 FIBA Basketball World Cup.
 The Philippines' qualification bid was marred by a brawl during the team's July 2018 tie against Australia in the first round of the Asian qualifiers.
 The incident caused suspensions for some of the players and coaches as well as a fine for SBP.
 Chot Reyes, who served suspension due to his involvement in the brawl was also replaced by Yeng Guiao.
 That game and incident started a slump in the standings that almost eliminated the Philippines from the World Cup, but under Guiao they managed to qualify in the last matchday by beating Kazakhstan, combined with a Lebanon loss to South Korea.
 The 2019 FIBA Basketball World Cup saw the Philippines with a 0–5 record, the country's worst performance since the 1978 edition, losing four of its five games in a blowout.
 This was due to lack of preparations and key players begging off from the team, as well as injuries.
 Due to the disappointing results, the SBP sent an all-professional team for the 2019 South East Asia Games to re-establish its dominance.
 The national team swept the competition for their 18th Gold Medal in the tournament.

-The 2021 FIBA Asia Cup qualifiers saw the country win all of its six games, including two victories over South Korea.
+The 2022 FIBA Asia Cup qualifiers saw the country win all of its six games, including two victories over South Korea.
 The team also played at one of the 2020 FIBA Men's Olympic Qualifying Tournaments in Belgrade, Serbia.
 In the 2022 FIBA Asia Cup, the team finished third in its group, being defeated by Lebanon and New Zealand.
 The team was then eliminated in the first round by Japan, finishing the tournament in ninth place.

-The country will co-host the 2023 FIBA Basketball World Cup with Japan and Indonesia.
-Despite being automatically qualified as co-hosts, the Philippines is also set to compete at the tournament's Asian Qualifiers by virtue of qualifying for the Asia Cup.
+The country co-hosted the 2023 FIBA Basketball World Cup with Japan and Indonesia.
+Despite being automatically qualified as co-hosts, the Philippines still took part in the tournament's Asian Qualifiers by virtue of qualifying for the Asia Cup.
+In the World Cup, the country had a 1–4 record, with their win coming against China—their first tournament win on home soil as they were not able to win a game during their last hosting in 1978.

+In the 2022 Asian Games, the Philippines clinched its first gold medal since the 1962 edition, after defeating Iran and China by a single point each in the quarterfinals and semifinals, respectively, and beating Jordan in the final.

+Historic wins for the national team continued under head coach Tim Cone at the 2024 FIBA Olympic Qualifying Tournament as the Philippines stunned the world's sixth-ranked Latvia to take their first win in an Olympic qualifier since 1964 and their first win against a European country in any FIBA competition since the 1960 Summer Olympics.
+This win extended the Philippines' international winning streak to seven games, excluding friendly matches.